Europe changing shape whichever way Scotland goes

 If Scots vote "Yes" to splitting from England after 307 years of union, it will cause a political earthquake and whet appetites for self-rule from Catalonia to Flanders.

-If they vote "No", the British government has promised to decentralize more powers to Edinburgh, with likely knock-on effects in Wales and Northern Ireland.
+If they vote "No", the British government has promised to decentralise more powers to Edinburgh, with likely knock-on effects in Wales and Northern Ireland.

 Either way, the precedent of a plebiscite on self-determination will reverberate around the continent.